-Here are some quick tips for a nice recovery that I do after a marathon or major running/fitness event.
-I share these same tips with boot campers and runners that I help train as well:
+Here are some quick tips for a nice recovery that I do after a long run, half marathon or major fitness event.
+I also share these tips with my fitness groups and clients.

 1. Soon after your race or training run just walk and keep moving for 15 minutes.
 "I know, you just finished running and you just want to sit!".
 I totally get it but you need to grab water, take a deep breath and keep moving.
 This is the best way to get your heart rate down, cool the body and get your blood circulating properly to start the recovery process.

-2. If you can (this is a hard one for me but getting better) 60-90 minutes after your run refuel your body with a protein enriched meal that also included carbohydrates.
-The protein will help muscles that have been broken down during your run to rebuild properly while the carbs will replenish your glycogen levels.
+2. If you can (this is a hard one for me) within 60 minutes after your run refuel your body with a protein enriched meal that also includes carbohydrates.
+The protein will help muscles to rebuild properly while the carbs will replenish your glycogen levels.

-3. When your muscles get as sore as mine (and not because you did something really silly like put your orthotics on backwards) I suggest that you give yourself a nice ice bath for your legs and feet.
+3. When your muscles are "super" sore, I suggest that you give yourself a nice ice bath.
 This method is called cryotherapy which constricts blood vessels and slows down metabolic activity, which reduces swelling and tissue breakdown.
 In college, we used cryotherapy or "ice baths" for quick recovery after our first day of preliminary competition.
+It is extremely effective.

-5. Last, take one week off from running and continue to stretch 2 times a day.
-For you running freaks out there, I know you will ignore this one but I am telling you, your body needs to heal.
-Even though you may look great from the outside, those muscles and organs need a break on the inside.
-I know you want to get back out there and you want your next run to be a successful one, so take a break and just chill!
+5. Last, take one week off_at least a day or two_and continue to stretch 2 times a day.
+To all the running freaks out there, I know you will ignore this one but I am telling you, your body needs to heal.
+Even though you may look great from the outside, those muscles and organs are screaming for a break from the inside.
+Give your system a break.

 Have fun, Stay Strong, Live Long and TRAIN HARD!